dougeby/IntuneDocs/intune/certficates-importedpfx-configure.md

 ## How it works

-When deploying a **Imported PFX certificate** to a user device via Intune, other than the device itself there is 2 components at play:
+When deploying an **Imported PFX certificate** to a user device via Intune, other than the device itself there are 2 components at play:

 - **Intune Service**: Stores the PFX certificates in an encrypted state and handles the deployment of the certificate to the user device.
 - **Imported PFX Certificate Connector**: Decrypts the PFX certificates using a local key.